What a Real Estate Agent Can or Cannot Do for You

 The Fair Housing Act is easy for agents to overlook, yet it is essential to an agent's practice.
 The Fair Housing Act was created and made law to prevent discrimination.
 The Civil Rights Act of 1968 contained the Fair Housing Act legislation, which was later modified by the Fair Housing Amendments Act of 1988.
 There are seven classes protected by the Federal Fair Housing Act.
 They are:

 - National Origin

 - Familial Status

 The state of California, for example, expanded the protected classes in its own Fair Housing legislation.
 Many states have passed their own laws regarding discrimination.
-In case you're wondering, the protected classes under the California Fair Employment and Housing Act, stem from the Unruh Civil Rights Act of 1959 and prohibit discrimination based on:
+The protected classes under the California Fair Employment and Housing Act, stem from the Unruh Civil Rights Act of 1959 and prohibit discrimination based on:

 - Arbitrary discrimination